itsallcode/openfasttrace-architecture-template/README.md

 ## Continuous Integration

 This project contains a CI setup for Jenkins.
-The build uses docker to provide a stable environment for its execution.
-So Jenkins needs to be able to execute docker commands.
+The build uses [Docker](https://www.docker.com/) to provide a stable environment for its execution.
+So Jenkins needs to be able to execute Docker commands.
 The build process itself is defined within `Jenkinsfile` and consists of these stages:
 - checkout : Get the source from repo
-- build docker : Create the docker image to be used during build execution (only once if it doesn't exist locally)
+- build docker : Create the Docker image to be used during build execution (only once if it doesn't exist locally)
-- render html : render a html file from sources
+- render html : render a HTML file from sources
-- render pdf : render a pdf file from source
+- render pdf : render a PDF file from source

-The rendering of html, pdf,... is controlled with maven profiles (render-html, render-pdf).
-To enable other/ additional formats new profiles can be defined within pom.xml.
+The rendering of HTML, PDF,... is controlled with Maven profiles (`render-html`, `render-pdf`).
+To enable other/ additional formats new profiles can be defined within `pom.xml`.

-### Build without docker
+### Build without Docker

-If there's no docker installation available the required tools/ dependencies described abobe need to be provided on Jenkins or at least one of its agents.
+If there is no Docker installation available the required tools/ dependencies described above need to be provided on Jenkins or at least one of its agents.
-- `docker/Dockerfile` can be used as template for the setup of the required tools.
+- [docker/Dockerfile](docker/Dockerfile) can be used as template for the setup of the required tools.
 - the Jenkins agents should be labeled accordingly (i.e. pandoc)
 - `Jenkinsfile` : label needs to match agent-labels (i.e. pandoc)
 - `Jenkinsfile` : the "build docker" stage has to be removed